TanStack/router/docs/framework/react/api/router/ActiveLinkOptionsType.md

 title: ActiveLinkOptions type
 ---

-The `ActiveLinkOptions` type extends the `LinkOptions` type and contains additional options that can be used to describe how a link should be styled when it is active.
+The `ActiveLinkOptions` type extends the [`LinkOptions`](./api/router/LinkOptionsType) type and contains additional options that can be used to describe how a link should be styled when it is active.

-#### `activeProps`

-- `React.AnchorHTMLAttributes<HTMLAnchorElement>`
-- Optional
-- The props that will be applied to the anchor element when the link is active

-#### `inactiveProps`

-- Type: `React.AnchorHTMLAttributes<HTMLAnchorElement>`
-- Optional
-- The props that will be applied to the anchor element when the link is inactive

 ```tsx
 type ActiveLinkOptions = LinkOptions & {